glitchIRL/glitchIRL/README.md

 - 👋 Hi, I’m @glitchIRL
 - 💻 I’m interested in on how to become a full stack developer
-- 🌱 I’m currently learning HTML on freeCodeCamp
+- 🔰 I’m currently learning HTML on freeCodeCamp
-- 💞️ I’m looking to collaborate on ...
+- 🤞 I’m looking to make the jump into a new career path
-- 📫 How to reach me [...](https://www.linkedin.com/in/colton-newell/)
+- 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/colton-newell/)
-- 😄 Pronouns: ...
+- 😄 I hope you enjoyed my introduction!
-- ⚡ Fun fact: I love working on cars in my spare time
+- ⚡ Fun fact: I love whiskey, my family, and learning

 <!---
 glitchIRL/glitchIRL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.